 Online booking mode is gaining more traction than phone booking and in-personal booking.
 Online platforms offer 24/7 access to interested travelers and better convenience in terms of bookings and payments.
 Moreover, travelers can search and compare information on travel destinations, accommodation, eateries, and other details on the internet, which has made online booking a more prevalent method across the world.

-Diving as recreational activity is being loved by all owing to increase in number of active divers across the world.
-According to the Diving Equipment and Marketing Association (DEMA), there are between 2.7 to 3.5 million active divers in the United States, and more than 6 million active divers across the world.
+Diving as a recreational activity is being loved by allowing to increase in the number of active divers across the world.
+According to the Diving Equipment and Marketing Association (DEMA), there are between 2.7 to 3.5 million active divers in the United States and more than 6 million active divers across the world.

 No Age bar Drives Growth in Diving Tourism

-According to the Sports & Fitness Industry Association (AFIA), 68% of all scuba divers and 74% of core participants in scuba diving are male.
-While the number exhibit sharp disparity in consumer orientation, the number of women divers is gradually increasing around the world.
+According to the Sports & Fitness Industry Association (AFIA), 68% of all scuba divers and 74% of core participants in scuba diving are males.
+While the number exhibits a sharp disparity in consumer orientation, the number of women divers is gradually increasing around the world.

 Children as young as eight years old can begin participating in scuba diving activities.
-Several studies have suggested that scuba diving has several benefits and can contribute towards social, emotional, and physical development.
-In fact there is no specific age restriction for diving activities.
+Several studies have suggested that scuba diving has several benefits and can contribute to social, emotional, and physical development.
+In fact, there is no specific age restriction for diving activities.
 However, diving requires being in a condition of good health both mentally and physically.

 Some of the leading companies operating in the market are: